-8.4 Notification process
+9.4 Notification process

-Notifications (titled works notifications or project updates as per Table 3) are SINSW's prescribed notification requirement and are the primary mechanism to inform the community and key stakeholders about the impact of school construction on the local area.
-Notifications provide advance warning of activities and planned disruptions, as per the notice periods in Table 5 below, allowing stakeholders and community members to plan for the impacts and make alternative arrangements where required.
-Notifications are distributed in person via door knocks, via letterbox drop, via the school and electronically via email.
+Notifications (titled works notifications or project updates as per Table 3) are SINSW's primary mechanism to inform the community and key stakeholders about the impact of school construction on the local area.
+Notifications provide advance warning of activities and planned disruptions, allowing stakeholders and community members to plan for the impacts and make alternative arrangements where required.
+Depending on the work activity, notifications are distributed in person via door knocks, via letterbox drop, via the school, electronically via email, and uploaded to the SINSW project webpage.